devleni/web-dev-ressources/README.md

 # Web Dev Ressources
-A collection of stuff I like.
+A collection of helpful and interesting stuff for web devs.

 ## Cheat Sheets & Compatibility